LinnyPurple/Lachlan-George-Joey/docs/ui-components/printnumbers.md

 # Print Number Program
 {: .no_toc }

-A basic Printing program gives the user the ability to manipulate the contents of the cells and output their values.
-This Program allows the user to print numbers 1 to 10 in a loop.
+A basic printing program gives the user the ability to manipulate the contents of the cells and output their values.
+This program allows the user to print numbers 1 to 10 in a loop.

 ## Step 1 - Moving the Cell:
 The way we plan on printing out numbers is to print out each character individually by using counters and a loop.